w3f/Grants-Program/applications/yiban_chen1.md

 - **Substrate Pallet Details:**

 The `site-pallet` and the `note-pallet` will leverage code from the ORML (open runtime modules library: https://github.com/open-web3-stack/open-runtime-module-library) which will provide us with some underlying community managed and reviewed code.
+The `site-pallet` and `name-service-pallet` will leverage some existing code and ideas from Substrate Names(https://github.com/xaya/substrate-names) and ENS on Substrate(https://github.com/hskang9/substrate-name-service).

 Substrate Stack: